Vishwanath-Ayyappan/Tomato_leaf_Disease_Detection/README.md

 ```

 ## Acknowledgment
-This project is done as part of the curriculum for Introduction to HPML course taught at NYU Tandon , Spring 2022 by Prof. Parijat Dube.
+This project is done as part of the curriculum for Introduction to HPML course taught at NYU Tandon, Spring 2022 by Prof. Parijat Dube.